Childhood Multiple Endocrine Neoplasia (MEN) Syndromes Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 MEN2A syndrome

 A retrospective analysis identified 262 patients with MEN2A syndrome.[11]
 The median age of the cohort was 42 years and ranged from age 6 to 86 years.
 There was no correlation between the specific RET variant identified and the risk of distant metastasis.
-Younger age at diagnosis did increase the risk of distant metastasis.
+Younger age at diagnosis increased the risk of distant metastasis.

 MEN2B syndrome